biowilli/peertube-plugin-nocomments/README.md

 # PeerTube plugin nocomments

-nocomments!
-It's simple this plugin disables and hides the comment section
+This code is a PeerTube plugin called "nocomments" that disables and hides the comment section on PeerTube instances.
+It achieves this by removing the "my-video-comments" element from the video player when it has finished loading and setting the `commentsEnabled` property of videos to `false` when they are updated or retrieved.

 ### How to use nocomments